alaaasfour/Denali/README.md

 Make sure you have Python installed on your machine.

 ## Features:
-  add: Add a new todo.
+  <br>add: Add a new todo.
-  edit: Edit an existing todo.
+  <br>edit: Edit an existing todo.
-  show: Display the current list of todos.
+  <br>show: Display the current list of todos.
-  complete: Mark a todo as complete.
+  <br>complete: Mark a todo as complete.
-  exit: Exit the program.
+  <br>exit: Exit the program.